Welcome! Do look around now you’ve found me lurking here… there’s more below

 I also write creative work including amateur short fiction and film, some of which can be seen on this website alongside my academic work.
 I am a member of SUSAC, the Sheffield University Sub-Aqua Club and enjoying training to be a BSAC ‘Ocean Diver’!

-Please contact me by email with any enquiries or use my secure drop.
+Please contact me by email with any enquiries.

 Follow me on Twitter